Outeniqua Transport Museum: Meta Collection

 The models were required for the Van Riebeeck Tercentenary Exhibition which was held in Cape Town from the beginning of March of the following year, and which transport as used in the Cape, Natal, Transvaal and later Union of South Africa over a period of 300 years was embraced.
 These models included replicas of the famous Blue Train and Orange Express, a Natal mail train, and a typical coal train.

 On the old 4 ft 8.5in gauge there were representative models of the first Cape Railway train, and of the original Natal Railways locomotive named "Natal" with wagon and carriage.
 There were also eleven complete trains representing the early days of the Cape and Natal Railways.
 Each train, passenger and goods train had its appropriate locomotive.
 The Transvaal and Orange Free State were represented by an original locomotive and twin coach, and six complete trains and representative and appropriate locomotives.

 Of the modern South African Railways models there was a comprehensive range of locomotives and rolling stock.

 Road transport

 Canadian Brill Bus

 During 1947, the South African Railways Administration placed an order with the Canadian Car & Foundry (CCF) for 113 model IC-37/41 intercity coaches, costing £7000 each.
 Intercity coaches were specially designed for long distance journeys, providing maximum travel comfort combined with outstanding mechanical reliability.
-The J.G.
-Brill Co. had been building buses, trolleybuses and railroad cars in the USA for eighty years.
-In 1944 it had merged with the American Car & Foundry Co (ACF) to become ACF-Brill, and the new company licensed CCF in Montreal to build its bus designs for export to the mainly-righthand-drive British Commonwealth countries.
+The JG Brill Company. had been building buses, trolleybuses and railroad cars in the USA for eighty years.
+In 1944 it had merged with the American Car & Foundry Company (ACF) to become ACF-Brill, and the new company licensed CCF in Montreal to build its bus designs for export to the mainly-righthand-drive British Commonwealth countries.